Eamon Gilmore: Tánaiste and government minister (2011–14)

-Following the election, Labour entered coalition with Fine Gael.
+Following the election, Labour entered a coalition with Fine Gael.
 Gilmore became Tánaiste and Minister for Foreign Affairs and Trade.
 He named five ministers to cabinet, six Ministers of State, and Máire Whelan as Attorney General.
 He also recreated the office of the Tánaiste within the Department of the Taoiseach to enhance his control over Government policy.
 This office was originally created under Tánaiste Dick Spring in 1992, but was abolished by his successor Mary Harney.

 Troika bailout exit

-On 15 December 2013, Ireland became the first eurozone country to exit a €67.5 billion EU/IMF bailout programme following a multi-year programme.
-The so-called 'troika' bailout was triggered in November 2010 following the collapse of the Irish property market collapsed which in turn had pushed the country's banks into financial crisis.
+On 15 December 2013, Ireland became the first eurozone country to exit a €67.5 billion EC/ECB/IMF bailout programme following a multi-year programme.
+The troika bailout was triggered in November 2010 following the collapse of the Irish property market which in turn had pushed the country's banks into financial crisis.

 A blanket guarantee on all of the liabilities of the Irish banks — established by the previous Fianna Fáil/Green Party coalition in September 2008 — dragged the State to near bankruptcy and forced the government to turn to the EU/IMF as lenders of last resort.